An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Experimental settings

-The preceding paragraph outlines the necessary information to conduct experiments for the benchmark.
+This section outlines the necessary information to conduct experiments for the benchmark.
 In our implementation and report, we strive to ensure the reproducibility of all results under these specific settings and processes corresponding to Figure~\ref{fig:alflow}.
-Furthermore, we address the remaining revisions to the existing benchmark in Appendix~\ref{revxz2021}, covering any additional modifications or improvements needed.
+Furthermore, we compare our settings and results with the existing benchmark~\citep{XZ2021} in Appendix~\ref{revxz2021} and Appendix~\ref{sec:detailrebench}, covering any additional modifications or improvements needed.